primetype/sharesafe-lib/README.md

 This command will create:

 * a share secret and will convert it into a **ChaChaPoly1305** compatible encryption key `encryption.key` (see below);
-* for every participant a `.share` file is created:
+* for every participant a `.secret-share` file is created:
-  * `rick.share`: rick's share, encrypted with its public key (only rick's private key can unlock the share);
+  * `rick.secret-share`: rick's share, encrypted with its public key (only rick's private key can unlock the share);
-  * `morty.share`: morty's share, encrypted with its public key (only morty's private key can unlock the share);
+  * `morty.secret-share`: morty's share, encrypted with its public key (only morty's private key can unlock the share);
-  * `jerry.share`: jerry's share, encrypted with its public key (only jerry's private key can unlock the share);
+  * `jerry.secret-share`: jerry's share, encrypted with its public key (only jerry's private key can unlock the share);

-> the `.share` files can safely be shared over any support, secured or not.
+> the `.secret-share` files can safely be shared over any support, secured or not.
 > They are encrypted a way only the owner of the private key can open it.

 In this command, the `threshold` is the minimum number of _opened shares_ needed